rreymundi/phase-1-project/README.md

 There are way too many TV shows to keep track of these days.
 With so much content available at any given time, I wanted to create a simple app that allows folks to keep track of what they're watching or interested in watching.

 EZ TV is a single page app that allows you to search for TV shows and keep track of them by adding them to a watch list.
-Once you've watched a show, you can simply remove it from your list!

-## Getting Started

 Type in whatever show or keyword you'd like to search for in the "Search" bar and click "Search".
 This will generate list of search results displayed as cards.